LLNL/thicket/docs/developer_guide.rst

 Contributing Workflow
 ---------------------

-Thicket is being actively developed, so the ``develop`` branch in Thicket has new pull requests being merged often.
+Thicket is in active development, so the ``develop`` branch in Thicket has frequent merges of new pull requests.
 The recommended way to contribute a pull request is to fork the Thicket repo in your own space (if you already have a fork, make sure is it up-to-date), and then create a new branch off of ``develop``.